 Unfortunately, you’re not covered by the self-employment income support scheme.

-However, you may benefit from the coronavirus job retention scheme if you were on the payroll on or before 19th March and your employer treats you as a ‘furloughed worker’.
+However, you may be benefiting from the coronavirus job retention scheme if you were on the payroll on or before 19th March and your employer is treating you as a ‘furloughed worker’.

 Things to note: